quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 #### How the Router works
   This will all go into the App.vue file that is generated with the vue project.
-  There might be an async function to decide what the routes will be but other than that this is all you need.
+  There will be an async function to decide what the routes will be.
 Any other async calls should only be made in the components themselves.
 This is necessary for clean, readable code and security purposes so we don't have data living somewhere it isn't needed.
 ``` javascript
 <script>
   import ref and computed from vue;